 There were multiple takes.
 I tried a cheerful “Hi!”
 A perky “Hi!”
 A slightly reserved “Hi!”
 An exceedingly enthusiastic “Hi!”
 A merely happy “Hi!”
 At last I nailed it, and we moved on.

 A few more lines needed several takes — who knew reading a recipe could require such delicate modulation?
 But I managed to earn a thumbs up from the director and the Cardillos (I wasn’t allowed to wear the headphones that would have transmitted what they all actually said about my performance, which was surely for the best).
-It wimg_4373as both exhilarating and oddly exhausting.
+It was both exhilarating and oddly exhausting.

 So look for the audiobook of Baker’s Magic, coming in October!
 You can order it here.
 And if you listen all the way to the end, you’ll get to hear ME reading my recipe.